Special Interest Communities

-Middle East House is an environment in which the culture of the Middle East and surrounding areas is explored and celebrated.
-We promote critical dialogue regarding the region by fostering discussions on the arts, music, literature, politics and religion.
-We provide a safe space for residents and the greater Columbia community to come together to appreciate the rich and diverse heritage of the Middle East.
+Middle East House exists to create an environment in which the culture of the Middle East and surrounding regions can be explored and celebrated.
+We would like to promote cultural exchange by transcending religious, national, and ethnic boundaries.
+We hope to create a safe space for members of the house, as well as for the greater Columbia community to appreciate the rich and diverse heritage of the Middle East.

-Q House is a residential community dedicated to providing a safe living environment for LGBTQ students and allies at Columbia.
-Q House residents engage the Columbia community in meaningful dialogue about LGBTQ issues.
-In addition, residents promote a collaborative campus environment that focuses on identity and further builds community among Columbia students.
-To this end, Q House sponsors events for the Columbia community at-large in order to establish social and educational environments in which all students feel welcome.
+Q House is a unique residential community dedicated to providing a safe living environment for LGBT*Q students at Columbia University.
+Q House residents strive to foster a safe campus environment and engage the Columbia University Community in meaningful dialogue.
+In addition, residents seek to foster a creative environment of collaboration which focuses on the intersections of identities.
+To this end, Q House will sponsor events for the larger Columbia University community focused on building safe and comfortable social and educational environments in which all students feel welcome.

 Students for Substance Free Space aims to provide an environment conducive to a substance-free lifestyle for its members, to educate the Columbia community about the benefits of such a life-style, and to provide alternative, alcohol- and substance-free events for the Columbia community